 Sign language interpreters must have an active L&I Provider ID.

-Each submitted bill must be supported by an Interpretive Services Appointment Record (ISAR).
+Each submitted bill must be supported by an Interpretive Services Appointment Record (ISAR), regardless of modality (in person or via_teleinterpretation).
 Bills submitted without an ISAR may be denied.
 Please submit a completed ISAR (F245-056-000) with each bill.
 In addition to the ISAR, please attach an invoice with the following details: